spatiebalk/face-classification/README.md

 # Face Classification
 Fien Ockers, March-August 2020

-Project for my AI thesis regarding syndrome vs. control classification of faces of people with Intellectual Disability.
+Project for my master AI thesis regarding syndrome vs. control classification of faces of people with Intellectual Disability.

 Abstract of paper:

    Diagnosing a genetic syndrome can be difficult as extracted genetic data is not always decisive.
 To reach a diagnosis, doctors can compare the facial characteristics of a patient with previously diagnosed patients.
 This process is subjective and therefore doctors would benefit from an objective model to compare these faces.
 A Hybrid model has been created at the